NabilHKhoury/bwa/README.md

 # BWALIGN

 This is a python tool designed for read alignment to a reference genome.
-It utilizes the seed and extend method to identify exact matches with a burrows-wheeler matching algorithm, then extends these exact matches across entire reads using a smith-waterman affine alignment algorithm.
+It utilizes the seed and extend method to identify exact matches with a burrows-wheeler matching algorithm, then extends these exact matches across entire reads using a Needleman-Wunsch banded global alignment algorithm.

 ## Installation Instructions